JMMC-OpenDev/a2p2/README.rst

  -u USERNAME, --username USERNAME  use another user login in history's comments.
  -v, --verbose                     Verbose

-A GUI is run if your python installation supports tkinter or gtk, else a text UI will run.
+A GUI is provided using tkinter.

 Once Aspro2_ is running and a2p2_ is connected to an OB submission service (using P2API_) :
  * select your target
  * enter the Aspro2'menu ``interop`` / ``Send Obs.
 Block(s)``

 After few seconds, you shoud get a report of your new submission.

+Each facilities get it's own code directory to manage specific GUI and specific OB processing.

 License
 -------